leorickli/bike-company-etl-aws/README.md

 A [Python script](https://github.com/leorickli/teste-rox/blob/main/upload_s3.py) was made to upload the [.csv files](https://github.com/leorickli/teste-rox/tree/main/arquivos_limpos) already cleaned through Data Cleaning.

-A Lambda funcion is called through this [Python script](https://github.com/leorickli/rox-test/blob/main/lambda_function.py) each time a file is uploaded to the S3 bucket.
+A Lambda function is called through this [Python script](https://github.com/leorickli/rox-test/blob/main/lambda_function.py) each time a file is uploaded to the S3 bucket.
 This way, every time a file is inserted into the bucket, it will automatically be fed into our RDS database.
 It was also necessary to implement a [MySQL layer](https://github.com/leorickli/rox-test/blob/main/mysql_layer.zip) with the necessary packages to transform and load the .csv files into the RDS database through the Lambda function.
-The function timeout was increased because the first ETL was not successful, this action is recommended for when the function tends to process a large quantity of files, the three seconds that are designated by default across the platform are usually not enough for this type of transformation.
-It is recommended to use environment variables inside the Python function to protect personal data.
+The function timeout was increased because the first ETL was not successful, this action is recommended for when the function tends to process a large number of files, the three seconds that are designated by default across the platform are usually not enough for this type of transformation.
+Using environment variables inside the Python function to protect personal data is recommended.

 <img width="595" alt="Screenshot 2023-07-24 at 09 00 17" src="https://github.com/leorickli/teste-rox/assets/106999054/445149d3-a3bf-479d-b076-3db4251855e3">